cjshearer/modern-hugo-resume/README.md

 ## Overview

-_A minimal static resume builder; inspired by [sproogen's modern-resume-theme](https://github.com/sproogen/modern-resume-theme) and [mnjul's html-resume](https://github.com/mnjul/html-resume).Powered by Hugo, Tailwind CSS, and GitHub Pages._
+_A minimal static resume builder; inspired by [sproogen's modern-resume-theme](https://github.com/sproogen/modern-resume-theme) and [mnjul's html-resume](https://github.com/mnjul/html-resume).
+Powered by Hugo, Tailwind CSS, and GitHub Pages._

 _Host your own resume on GitHub for free!_